msb/msb.github.io/songs-sung.md

 ### Songs sung by Cambridge Ukulele on 06/07/2025

+- Viva La Vida - Coldplay
+- In My Life - The Beatles
+- Valerie - Amy Winehouse
+- Wish You Were Here - Pink Floyd
+- With A Little Help From My Friends - The Beatles
+- Wonderful World - Sam Cooke
 - Castle On The Hill - Ed Sheeran
 - Charlie Brown & Yakety Yak - Leiber and Stoller
 - Close To You - The Carpenters